IoT-gamer/flutter_dinov3_arcore_demo/README.md

 ## ❗ Troubleshooting
 * **No Overlay Appears:** Move the camera slowly closer and ensure the object is well-lit and clearly visible.
-* **Overlay Appears but No Object is Placed:** Ensure there is a flat surface near the object for ARCore to place the anchor.
-Move the camera around slowly to help ARCore detect surfaces.
-Place object on a flat surface.
 * **Black Screen:** Ensure your camera cover is open before app starts and that the app has camera permissions.